 Venture south to the “Pearl of the French Alps,” Annecy, on your morning excursion.
 Home to beautiful castles, including the Château d’Annecy, home to the Counts of Geneva, and natural green spaces with bike trails winding through along the lake.
 Later in the day, visit Chillon Castle, a pictureperfect medieval island fortress with three formal great halls, a chapel and beautifully arched underground rooms that once served as a prison.

-Before transferring to your ship, visit stunning Dijon, France, the wonderfully picturesque capital of the historic Burgundy region.
-Renowned for its traditional mustard, Dijon also boasts one of the best-preserved medieval centers in France, with postcardperfect architecture, including its cathedral of SaintBenigne de Dijon.
+Before transferring to your ship, visit stunning Dijon, France, the wonderfully picturesque capital of the historical Burgundy region.
+Renowned for its traditional mustard, Dijon also boasts one of France's best-preserved medieval centers, with postcardperfect architecture, including its cathedral of SaintBenigne de Dijon.
 You’ll also stop in the lovely commune of BourgenBresse, famous for its Gothic Brou Royal monastery, centuriesold timberframed houses, and its Renaissancestyle Cathedral of Our Lady.
 Later, board your ship in preparation for your 7night cruise.

 Located in southern Burgundy at the heart of the Côte Chalonnaise wine region, ChalonSurSaône whispers the secrets of its medieval past which you will discover on your historic city tour.
-You’ll also stop at a local market where you can see and taste some of the local fare.
 Alternatively, choose an excursion in Beaune, a walled town nestled in the heart of Cote d’Or vineyards where you’ll stroll the cobblestone streets and take in such sights as the mosaictiled roof of the HôtelDieu de Beaune, founded in the 15th century as a hospital for the less fortunate.
 Or, visit the storybook Château de Couches, a medieval fortress enveloped in idyllic hills and greenery that once served the Dukes of Burgundy.
-Later in the day, enjoy a scenic sailing to Tournus, or pedal from ChalonSur Saône to Tournus on an exhilarating guided bike tour.
+Later in the day, enjoy scenic sailing to Tournus or pedal from ChalonSur Saône to Tournus on an exhilarating guided bike tour.
 Alternatively, once in Tournus, sample the region’s famous white Mâconnais wines.

 Take your coffee on your balcony or the Sun Deck as you cruise to Valence, a designated “City of Art and History,” where you can see such sites as its 11thcentury Cathedral of St. Apollinaris or perhaps its House of Heads (named for the carved heads of its façade and courtyard) on your city tour.
 For a more active adventure, pedal through this bicyclefriendly city.
-Or indulge your culinary wanderlust by attending a specialized excursion to a local French cooking school.
 If you prefer a more relaxing excursion, taste the Northern Rhône’s red Cornas wines.

 Avignon, aptly named the “City of Popes,” was the center of the Catholic Church in the 14th century when its “Palais des Papes” was the equivalent of today’s Vatican.
 Discover the history of Avignon on a guided walking tour that includes the Papal Palace and the wellpreserved medieval walls surrounding the historic center of town, a UNESCO World Heritage Site.
-Depending on your interests, you have two choices of excursions for the morning.
-You can enjoy a bike tour along the Rhône from Avignon to the provençal town of Tarascon, or you can visit three venues around Avignon to taste regional specialties including macarons, cheese and wine, and tapenades.
-Later in the day, cruise to Arles, considered one of the most beautiful cities in France.
-Let your experienced guide lead you to the top sights, including the Romanesque cathedral and Roman amphitheater; or take a guided bike tour to the Roman ruins.
+Alternately, you can visit three venues around Avignon to taste regional specialties, including macarons, cheese and wine, and tapenades.
+Or, you can enjoy a bike tour along the Rhône from Avignon to the provençal town of Tarascon.
+Later in the day, the cruise to Arles is considered one of the most beautiful cities in France.
+Let your experienced guide lead you to the top sights, including the Romanesque cathedral and Roman amphitheater;, or take a guided bike tour to the Roman ruins.
 If you wish to delve further into Van Gogh’s Arles, join a special walking tour along with a visit to the Vincent van Gogh Foundation, showcasing his legacy.
 Or take some time to focus on wellness with a guided bike tour through town.